Maxim Noreau

-Maxim Noreau (born May 24, 1987) is a Canadian professional ice hockey defenceman currently playing for SC Rapperswil-Jona Lakers of the National League (NL).
-He has formerly played in the National Hockey League (NHL) with the Minnesota Wild.
+Maxim Noreau (born May 24, 1987) is a Canadian former professional ice hockey defenceman.
+He played 6 games in the National Hockey League (NHL) with the Minnesota Wild from 2010 to 2011.
+The rest of his career, which lasted from 2007 to 2024, was mainly spent in the Swiss National League.
+Internationally he played for the Canadian national team at the 2018 and 2022 Winter Olympics, winning a bronze medal in 2018.

 Playing career

 On May 22, 2008, Noreau was signed as a free agent to a three-year entry-level contract with the Minnesota Wild.
 He spent most of the 2009–10 season with the Houston Aeros of the American Hockey League.
 He posted 52 points in 76 games to earn selection in the AHL Second All-Star Team.
 Noreau also made his National Hockey League debut on April 8, 2010, with the Minnesota Wild.

 Following the conclusion of the 2010–11 season, Noreau was traded from the Wild to the New Jersey Devils for David McIntyre on June 16, 2011.
 With his rights owned by the Devils on August 1, 2011, Noreau signed a one-year European deal with HC Ambri-Piotta of the Swiss National League A. In his first season with Piotta in 2011–12, Noreau led the defense and scored 30 points in 44 games.
 As a result, he was selected to the NLA All-Star Team and was re-signed to a three-year contract extension on November 6, 2011.
 In the 2012–13 season, despite missing out on the post-season for the second consecutive season, he was again the offensive presence from the blueline for Piotta, contributing with 10 goals and 35 assists to lead the league in defensive scoring.

 Noreau posted 102 points in 146 games over three seasons before he was released from the final year of his contract with Ambri-Piotta to sign a two-year, one-way contract with the Colorado Avalanche on July 7, 2014.
 He spent the entirety of his contract within the Avalanche's AHL affiliates.
 During the 2014–15 season with the Lake Erie Monsters, he was leading defensemen with 30 points in 39 games before he suffered a season-ending injury.
 In the following season, Noreau was reassigned to new AHL affiliate, the San Antonio Rampage, again leading the blueline in scoring, placing second overall among the Rampage with 45 points in 64 games.